 Pooja Agarwal - "Powerful Teaching: Unleash the Science of Learning"

-Pooja is the Founder of RetrievalPractice.org, a hub of resources and strategies for teachers based on the science of learning.
-In addition, Pooja is an Assistant Professor at the Berklee College of Music and an Adjunct Professor at Vanderbilt University.
-She received her Ph.D. from Washington University in St. Louis and she is a former K-12 teacher.
+Pooja is also the Founder of RetrievalPractice.org, a hub of resources and strategies for teachers based on the science of learning.
+She received her Ph.D. from Washington University in St. Louis, under the mentorship of distinguished memory scholar Henry L. Roediger, III.

 Rick Miller received his Ph.D. in 1975 from Northwestern University.
 He has taught at Georgetown University, the University of Cologne, and the University of Nebraska at Kearney.
 Under his leadership, the UNK Department of Psychology was recognized as the 1999 Outstanding Teaching Department in the University of Nebraska system.
 He recently completed his four-year term as the Chair of the Psychology & Sociology Department at Texas A&M University - Kingsville.
 He served for many years as the Director of the applied behavioral science research projects for the Human Resources Research Organization in Heidelberg, Germany after which he set up a community college program for English speaking residents of Mallorca, Spain.
 He is the recipient of four national teaching awards including the STP's Robert S. Daniel Teaching Excellence Award, SPSP's Undergraduate Teaching and Mentoring Award, the Charles L. Brewer Distinguished Teaching of Psychology Award, and was named US Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.